 The Toronto Island BBQ & Beer Company is located beside the main ferry dock on Centre Island.
 It is fully licensed with cold beverages and delicious food options (including vegetarian).
 The facility features a huge deck with an incredible view of the city.
 There are several covered areas for those who want to get out of the sun or in case of poor weather.
 The event will go rain or shine.

-The doors will open at noon and programming will begin around 12:30pm.
-The final schedule will be announced shortly before the event.
-The line-up will feature both modern and traditional music including the following.
+The doors will open at noon and programming will begin around 12:30 p.m.
+The line-up will feature both modern and traditional music including the following (performers and times are subject to change).
 Band bios are listed further below.

 • Available online and at the door (while quantities last)